digital-asset/daml/docs/source/concepts/interoperability.rst

 Aggregation into Local Ledgers
 ******************************

-When a Participant Node hosts a party only on a subset of the interoperable DAML Ledgers, then the transaction and active contract services of the Participant Node are derived only from those ledgers.
+When a Participant Node hosts a party only on a subset of the interoperable DAML ledgers, then the transaction and active contract services of the Participant Node are derived only from those ledgers.
 In practice, the Participant Node assembles the updates from these ledgers into the party's local ledger, which feeds the Transaction Service and Active Contract Service for this party.